awsdocs/amazon-s3-userguide/doc_source/object-lock-overview.md

 To use Object Lock, you must enable it for a bucket\.
 You can also optionally configure a default retention mode and period that applies to new objects that are placed in the bucket\.

+**Note**
+When using S3 Object Lock, make sure to take your encryption technique into consideration\.
+For example, if you are using server\-side encryption with AWS KMS keys, consider how the possible deletion of the key might interact with S3 Object Lock\.
+It might be important to consider protection for the key as well\.

 ### Enabling S3 Object Lock<a name="object-lock-bucket-config-enable"></a>

 Before you can lock any objects, you have to configure a bucket to use S3 Object Lock\.
 To do this, you specify when you create the bucket that you want to enable Object Lock\.
 After you configure a bucket for Object Lock, you can lock objects in that bucket using retention periods, legal holds, or both\.